Faster truncated integer multiplication: The high product

 Next, we exhibit efficient algorithms for approximating $\gamma^\dagger$ and $\delta^\dagger$.

 \begin{prop}[Approximating $\gamma^\dagger$] Given as input $F \in 2^e \RR_p[X]/B(X)$, we may compute

 such that

-in $O(N \Mint(p))$ bit operations, assuming that $p = O(b)$. \end{prop} \begin{proof} We first remark that since $p = O(b)$, we may precompute $\rho$ to a precision of~$p + O(1)$ significant bits using Newton's method in only $O(1)$ operations in $\RR$.
-(In fact, in practice one always has $p \ll Nb$, in which case the trivial approximation $\rho \approx 2^b$ is already correct to $p + O(1)$ significant bits.)
+in $O(N \Mint(p))$ bit operations, assuming that $p = O(b)$. \end{prop} \begin{proof} We first remark that since $p = O(b)$, we may precompute $\rho$ to a precision of~$p + O(1)$ significant bits using only $O(\log N)$ operations in $\RR$, by using Newton's method to numerically solve the equation $B(z) = 0$, starting with the initial approximation $z = 2^b$.
+(See also Remark \ref{rem:newton} below.)